gianniosgeorgios/-BattleShipGame/README.md

 ![12](https://user-images.githubusercontent.com/50829499/111382249-6b264100-86af-11eb-8097-eb043d9658a9.png)

-Player is notificated if playes first or not.
-Each movement can be done inserting taget coordinates using form.
-Coordinates must be typed in the form `x,y`.
-If not, an exception is throwded and a message shows up.
-Of course if a player shot a ship. playes again.
+Player is first notified whether he plays first or not.
+Each movement can be done inserting taget coordinates using the form `x,y`.
+If not, an exception is thrown and a message shows up.
+Of course in case a player shoots a ship, he plays again.

 ### Menu

 #### Application

-* **Start** : Start game from beggining.
+* **Start** : Start the game from the beggining.
 Initialize all shots  <br/>
 * **Load** : Load a proper scenario, by typing SCENARIO's name  <br/>
 * **Exit** : Close application  <br/>